Innovation and Catch-up in Platform Economy (ICPE) project

 The research staff are all in place, including the Principal Investigator and two research officers.

-- Innovation Survey commenced in September 2021.
-As part of the project, a detailed questionnaire was recently developed that is based on the research framework requirements identified by the project members.
-The questionnaire asks respondents about corporate culture, talent policy, learning behavior, innovation performance, etc. This questionnaire is being used in a large-scale survey.
-It will involve thousands of employees and managers who work for a world-leading Internet company in China.
-The survey has been completed in December 2021 and will result in an analysis report based on the data collected.
-This survey will help us to examine the key factors that drive technological innovation and catch-up by world-leading technology companies from developing countries in the digital sector.
+Innovation Survey commenced in September 2021.
+As part of the project, a detailed questionnaire was developed that is based on the research framework requirements identified by the project members.
+The questionnaire asks respondents about corporate culture, talent policy, learning behaviour, innovation performance, etc. This questionnaire has been used in a large-scale survey.
+It involved thousands of employees and managers who work for a world-leading Internet company in China.
+The survey has been completed in December 2021 and resulted in an analysis report based on the data collected.
+This survey helps us to examine the key factors that drive technological innovation and catch-up by world-leading technology companies from developing countries in the digital sector.